-As an example (Code 16), let us assume that the application calls a function func, which receives a file path (string parameter) and an integer parameter.
-The code of func updates the file.
+As an example (Code 21), let us assume that the application calls a function foo, which receives a file path (file_path - string parameter) and a string parameter (value).
+The code of foo appends the value into file_path.

-Code 16: Python application example
+Code 21: Python application example